akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 Java
 :  @@snip [sharded.response](/akka-cluster-sharding-typed/src/test/java/jdocs/akka/cluster/sharding/typed/ShardingReplyCompileOnlyTest.java) { #sharded-response }

 A disadvantage is that a message adapter can't be used so the response has to be in the protocol of the actor being responded to.
+Additionally the `EntityTypeKey` could be included in the message if it is not known statically.

 ### Schedule periodically